aws-samples/amazon-es-service-recommended-alarms/README.md

 ## Walkthrough
 1. Sign in to the console and choose the Region of Amazon ES cluster.
-2.Launch the stack specific to your region.
+2. Launch the stack specific to your region.

 | Region | CloudFormation |
 |--------|----------------|